BrightcoveLearning/play-2019-techathon/docs/intro.md

 ### src

 This is where the source code for our application lives.
-There a few starter files provided which will be detailed in the sections below.
+There are a few starter files provided which will be detailed in the sections below.

 #### index.jsx